 We work out your income tax for you if we have all your income information for the tax year – 1 April to 31 March.
 This income tax assessment shows if you are due a refund, have a tax bill or have paid the right amount of tax.

 Who gets an income tax assessment

-We'll send you an assessment if your income is from:
+We’ll send you an income tax assessment if your only income is salary, wages or investment income that’s already taxed, like bank deposits or savings interest.